Dean Alford: Early life and education

 Alford graduated from Walker High School, which has since been renamed McNair High School, in DeKalb County in 1971.
 He then attended Georgia Tech, where he graduated with a Bachelor of Science in Electrical Engineering in 1976 and also served as the Chapter President of Beta Theta Pi (Gamma Eta Chapter).

 Business career

 Alford founded A&C Enercom in 1978.
-He has served as the president and CEO of Allied Energy Services, LLC since 2000.
+He served as the president and CEO of Allied Energy Services, LLC from 2000-2019.

 Legislative career

 From 1983 until 1993, Alford was a five-term member of the General Assembly in Georgia.
 Alford represented the 57th district, post 3, and served as chairman of the Energy Subcommittee, chairman of the Metropolitan Atlanta Rapid Transit Authority Oversight Committee, and as chairman of the DeKalb and Rockdale County Legislative Delegation.